francescoo22/masters-thesis/config/constants.typ

   "en" : "Abstract",
 ).at(myLang)

-#let acknlowledgements = (
+#let acknowledgements = (
   "it" : "Ringraziamenti",
-  "en" : "Acknlowledgements",
+  "en" : "Acknowledgements",
 ).at(myLang)

 #let figuresList = (